Edition: January 2021

 Written procedures of an ANSI-Accredited Standards Developer (ASD) shall contain an identifiable, realistic, and readily available appeals mechanism for the impartial handling of procedural appeals regarding any action or inaction.
 Procedural appeals include whether a technical issue was afforded due process.

-Written procedures shall govern the methods used for standards development and shall be available to any interested person
+Written procedures shall govern the methods used for standards development and shall be available to any directly and materially interested party.

 All ANSI-Accredited Standards Developers (ASDs) are required to comply with the normative policies and administrative procedures established by the ANSI Executive Standards Council or its designee.